SUNET/cnaas-nms/docs/apiref/devices.rst

 There are four mandatory fields that can not be left out: hostname, state, platform and device_type.

+The field "primary_group" can not be configured via the API but is instead assigned via the groups.yml file in the :ref:`settings_repo_ref` repository.

 Device state can be one of the following: